-Our goal is to provide you with the knowledge and skills necessary to be a competent, professional, highly functioning counseling and human services professional.
+Our goal is to provide you with the knowledge and skills necessary to be a competent, reflective, highly functioning counseling and human services professional.
 Through our mutual efforts this goal can be achieved.

-Again, thank you for your involvement with our program and department.
+Again, thank you for your interest and involvement in our program and department.
 Please feel free to contact any of us if there is some way in which we may be of assistance to you and/or to facilitate your learning process.
 The Faculty and Staff of the Department of Counseling and Human Services look forward to working with you.